Prodeko/parsedmarc/README.md

 password = insertpasswordhere
 ```

 4. Acquire certificates an put them into the nginx/ssl folder.
-The files should be named dmarc.prodeko.orgcer and dmarc.prodeko.org.key.
+The files should be named dmarc.prodeko.org.cer and dmarc.prodeko.org.key.

 5. Build the containers and push them to Prodeko's Azure Container Registry